What to Expect

 Postgraduate Institute for Medicine designates the enduring material Wild Health Precision Medicine Fundamentals for a maximum of 50 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity (more information).

-Participants have the opportunity to engage with Wild Health Education faculty, alumni, and other learners through our exclusive Discord community.
+Participants have the opportunity to engage with Wild Health Education alumni and other learners through our exclusive Facebook community.

 Participants receive a discounted rate to attend the annual Wild Health Summit, as well as a discount to Wild Health’s Precision Medicine service.

 More about our programs:

 Most of the medical world follows what are referred to as ‘general guidelines’ based on statistics to provide diagnoses and treatments that work for the majority of people.
 In Precision Medicine, we start with your DNA and an extensive lab panel (if purchased) to get a holistic picture of your health.
 With your results, we review genetic factors unique to you, as well as personalized interventions to turn certain genes on or off – we can turn “on” your good genes with certain lifestyle choices.
 We combine all of this into a personalized health plan just for you.